Home » Who We Serve » Stair Manufacturers

 is part of.
 A couple of examples of such design considerations include the correlated colour

-2. Stair lighting should not cause any glare or discomfort, as it can easily become a safety concern
+temperature (CCT) of the light and the style and installation of the luminaires. - Stair lighting should not cause any glare or discomfort, as it can easily become a safety concern

 for those climbing up or down the stairs.
 Discomfort may be caused by lighting that is too bright